NaoiseGaffney/BookRepository/README.md

 ### User Management:

 * Flask-User extension with:
-	* User/reader registration with email confirmation.
+	* User/reader registration with email confirmation (C is User CRUD).
-	* User/reader sign in after registration.
+	* User/reader sign in after registration (R in User CRUD).
 	* User/reader password reset with email confirmation.
-	* User/reader user profile update, with first and last name, and password change.
+	* User/reader user profile update, with first and last name, and password change (U in User CRUD).
 	* User/reader sign out.
-* Added user/reader delete user/reader modal to Flask-User user profile update.
+* Added user/reader delete user/reader modal to Flask-User user profile update (D in User CRUD).

 ### Book Repository:

 * Member's Page with:
 	* The user's/reader's virtual stack of books to ilicit the same feeling as walking into a library at home, or a public library.
-	* The ability to view the stack, the book details, edit/update a book, and delete a book.
+	* The ability to view the stack, the book details, edit/update a book, and delete a book (RUD in Book CRUD).
-	* The ability to add a new book via the drop-down menu.
+	* The ability to add a new book via the drop-down menu (C in Book CRUD).
-	* The ability to search for books via the drop-down menu.
+	* The ability to search for books via the drop-down menu (R in Book CRUD).
-	* The ability to view the list of book genres and their descriptions.
+	* The ability to view the list of book genres and their descriptions (R in Book CRUD).
 	* The ability to view a book on Amazon UK if it exists (using ISBN) via the title link.
 	* The ability to view a book on ISBN Search if it exists (using ISBN) via the ISBN link.
-* Add Book with:
+* Add Book with (C in Book CRUD):
 	* The ability to add books with title, author, year published, ISBN (used for book front cover, link to book on Amazon UK, and link to ISBN Search), book description, book comments (personal thoughts and comments shared with other readers), book rating (1 to 10, where 10 is spectacular), genre (1 of 32 genres), and whether to hide the book from other readers during public book searches.
 	* List genres via the drop-down menu to aid in selecting the most appropriate genre for the book.
-* Search Books with:
+* Search Books with (R in Book CRUD):
 	* The ability to search for public (all books except those marked private/hidden) or private (own books).
 	* The ability to search for books using ISBN.
 	* Theability to search for books using a combinaition to title (partial or full) and author (partial or full), rating equal to or greater than, and genre (none or 1 of 32).